Tenna Kappel

-Tenna Kappel Bendtsen (born 20 March 1992), known as Tenna Kappel, is a Danish footballer who plays as a midfielder and captains Women's 1st Division club Odense Q. She has been a member of the Denmark women's national team.
+Tenna Kappel Johansen (born 20 March 1992), known as Tenna Kappel, is a Danish former footballer who played as a midfielder.
+She appeared for the Denmark women's national team and captained A-Liga club Odense Q until her player retirement in 2021.

 International career

 Kappel capped for Denmark at senior level during two Algarve Cup editions (2014 and 2015).